 Sum of Tips for making Greek Spinach & Feta Triangles

-- Cooking the onion and leek for a few minutes allows their sweetness to come out which results in more flavour.
+- Cooking the onion and leek for a few minutes allows their sweetness to come out which results in more flavor.

 - Cooking the spinach for a few minutes makes more of its water evaporate resulting in a more crispy mini triangle